 - Dangerous conditions outside the store from ice, broken sidewalks, or curbs.

 - Faulty doors in and out of the supermarket

 - Violations of building codes

 If you suffered injuries in a supermarket and one of the above factors contributed to your accident, it is possible negligence played a role in creating a dangerous condition.
-Speaking with our experienced premises liability lawyer at Irene H. Gabo, P.C. is an excellent first step toward finding out if you have a personal injury claim against the supermarket.
+Speaking with our experienced premises liability lawyer at Law Office of Irene H. Gabo, P.C. is an excellent first step toward finding out if you have a personal injury claim against the supermarket.

 Supermarket Accidents Can Result in Severe Injuries